 Mickaele Le Ravalec studied earth sciences at EOST, Strasbourg, before obtaining a PhD in rock physics from the University of Rennes (1995) and an HDR from the University Louis Pasteur, Strasbourg

-Over the past ten years, IFPEN has been conducting research on the geochemical monitoring of the geological storage of CO 2 , in order to gain a better understanding of the natural water flow s that
+Over the past ten years, IFPEN has been conducting research on the geochemical monitoring of the geological storage of CO 2, in order to gain a better understanding of the natural water flows that may

 In many geological reservoirs, pore size distribution is highly heterogeneous (from 2 to 50 nm).
 While the molecular size of the confined fluids is between 0.5 and 10 nm, their interaction forces with